Sahimbehlim/Language-Translator/README.md

-# Currency-Converter
+# Language-Translator
-A Currency Converter App That Convert The Currency
+A Language Translator App That Translate The Language
 • Page Structured Using HTML
 • Designed Using CSS
 • Responsive Using Bootstrap